Article: How we build an organization that truly makes the world a better place

 First of all, nothing.
 I just want to offer you the following perspective:

-There are two main ways to meet your need for security.
-One is to create as stable structures as possible on the outside.
-A secure job, your own house, a partner who will definitely stay with you even if they are not that exciting.
+There are two main ways to fulfill your need for security.
+One is to create as stable external structures as possible.
+A secure job, your own home, a partner who will definitely stay with you, even if they might not be that exciting.
 The other is to develop your inner capacity and skills to deal with uncertainty.

 I call the first way superficial because:

-In a world where the pace of change is accelerating, the second strategy makes a lot more sense in my opinion.
-There are no longer any secure jobs for life.
+In a world where the pace of change is accelerating ever faster, the second strategy makes much more sense in my opinion.
+There are no longer any lifelong secure jobs.
 Those who can deal well with uncertainty are much better able to cope with major changes.
-And even the oh-so-stable living conditions can collapse from one day to the next.
+And even the most stable living conditions can collapse from one day to the next these days.
 Just look at all the people who lost their jobs in the banking sector during the last financial crisis.
-An area that was considered an incredibly safe gold mine.
-Those who don't immediately feel the emotional rug pulled out from under them in such a situation, but see it as an opportunity for development, have a better chance of leading a happy life.
+This is an area that was considered an incredibly safe gold mine.
+Those who don't immediately feel the emotional rug pulled out from under them in such a situation, but instead see it as an opportunity for development, have a better chance of a happy life.

 Bonus Quadrant: The paper on which the 4 quadrants are written

-The basis of all our development in the 4 quadrants is our long-term vision.
+The basis of all our development in the four quadrants is our long-term vision.
 It is:

-When we have achieved the transformation to a green, fair and happy world in 50 years, they will write in the history books:
+When we have achieved the transformation to a green, just and happy world in 50 years, they will write in the history books:

-“Without the soul organisations we might not have made it.”
+“Without the soul organizations, we might not have made it.”

-To do this, we want to gradually expand the principle of “making the most sustainable alternative in a consumer sector cool, sexy and comfortable”, which works so well at soulbottles, to other consumer and service sectors.
+To achieve this, we want to gradually expand the principle of "making the most sustainable alternative in one consumer sector cool, sexy, and comfortable," which works so well for soulbottles, to other consumer and service sectors.
 How else can sustainable behavior become mainstream?

 Yes, that sounds huge and crazy.
-But it also releases so much energy, personally, emotionally, financially, that we might actually be able to do it.
+But it also releases so much energy—personal, emotional, and financial—that we might actually be able to do it.

 epilogue

 That was a lot of words.
-Hopefully they were inspiring words.
+Hopefully they were inspiring.

-It's actually quite simple: If you make sure that all 4 quadrants are making equal progress, you will progress exponentially faster than if you only concentrate on one quadrant.
-You will have more money, more fun and more impact.
-You will be better off, the world will be much better off.
-And that's actually pretty cool, right? :)
+It's actually quite simple: If you make sure that all four quadrants are making equal progress, your overall progress will be exponentially faster than if you focus only on one quadrant.
+You'll have more money, more fun, and more impact.
+You'll be better off, and the world will be so much better off.
+And that's actually pretty awesome, right? :)

-*The comment was on the Facebook page of a soulbottles retailer - the additional price of €2.50 compared to our online shop price is because it is in Austria and we do not set fixed prices for our retailers.
+*The comment was on the Facebook page of a soulbottles retailer – the €2.50 premium over our online shop price is due to the fact that the retailer is located in Austria, and we don't set fixed prices for our retailers.
 Autonomy for our partners is important to us.
-Our only requirement is that they do not go below the price of €24.90 so that the value of the product is not called into question.
+Our only requirement is that they don't go below the €24.90 price, so the product's value isn't called into question.

-** Here are the 5 questions that we go through in rounds at the Personal Relations Meeting:
+** Here are the 5 questions we go through in rounds at the Personal Relations Meeting:

-What is there in general (especially on a personal level) to celebrate and regret from the last 2 weeks – including what I did or did not do towards others in the team?
+What is there generally (especially on a personal level) to celebrate and regret from the last two weeks – including what I did or didn't do towards others in the team?

-Where have I been frustrated by something others in this room have done?
-Where have I had a conflict with someone?
+Where did something others in this room do frustrate me?
+Where did I have a conflict with someone?

-Conflicts raised here will be resolved immediately with the help of the moderator.
-Depending on the depth of the conflict, this can take between 5 minutes and an hour.
+Conflicts raised here will be resolved immediately with the assistance of a moderator.
+Depending on the severity of the conflict, this can take between five minutes and one hour.

-Where has something that others in this room done made me happy/fulfilled my needs?
+Where did something that others in this room did please me / fulfill my needs?

 What are my current challenges in personal growth?
 Where would I like to go?
 What kind of support could I use to achieve this?

-Feedback round/final round – how was it for me?
+Feedback session/closing session – how did it go for me?
 What would I change about the meeting?

-However, to start with, i.e. if your team does not yet have the mediation skills to manage this, the following questions can help.
-It is best to have each participant of the meeting printed out and handed in their hand:
+However, for starters, i.e. if your team does not yet have the mediation skills to maintain this, the following questions can also be helpful.
+It is best to have each meeting participant printed out and handed out:

-To the person addressing a conflict (Person A): What do you want to express about how you feel about the situation and who do you want to hear?
+To the person addressing a conflict (Person A): What do you want to express about how you feel about the situation, and who do you want to hear about it?

 To Person A: Is this what you wanted to be heard about by Person B?
 If not, what do you really want to be heard about?

-By asking questions 2-3, you pass the ball back and forth until the answer to question 3 is "yes" and you relax.
+Through questions 2-3, you continue to pass the ball back and forth until the answer to question 3 is "yes" and relaxation sets in.
 This can sometimes go back and forth very often, in rare cases even up to 40 or 50 times.
-Don't let this upset you and trust the process.
+Don't let this discourage you and trust the process.

-If a “yes” comes without anything being resolved in the conflict, you either ask “Person A, is there anything else you would like to be heard on?”
+If a “yes” comes without anything in the conflict being resolved, you either ask “Person A, is there anything else you would like to be heard on?”

-Or you can leave it at that for now, realizing that sometimes it takes time to gain the trust that you can talk about unpleasant things.
-This trust grows fastest and most sustainably when you fully accept those who are afraid to talk about unpleasant things and don't "push" them.
-Beware of the new extreme of "All conflicts MUST be resolved IMMEDIATELY" as well as the classic extreme of "There are no conflicts at all, so there's no point in giving them any space."
-Because, news flash: As soon as 3 people are in a room for more than 5 minutes, there is a conflict, however subtle it may be.
-Even with "enlightened" people.
-You don't have a choice as to whether there are conflicts, only how you deal with them.
+Or you can leave it at that for now, recognizing that it sometimes takes time to build the trust to address even uncomfortable things.
+This trust grows fastest and most sustainably when you fully accept those who are afraid to address uncomfortable things and don't "push" them.
+Beware of the new extreme of "All conflicts MUST be resolved IMMEDIATELY" as well as the classic extreme of "There are no conflicts at all, so there's no point in deliberately giving them space."
+Because, news flash: As soon as three people are in a room for more than five minutes, there is a conflict, however subtle.
+Even among "enlightened" people.
+You don't choose whether there are conflicts, only how you deal with them.